litt1e-p/breadcrumb/README.md

 # Usage

-### just add a directive `v-breadcrumb` in the html element after adding router meta with `label` value or router's name by default
+### just add a directive `v-breadcrumb` in the html element after adding router meta with `title` value or router's name by default

 Example: